Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsubsection{VRP with Pickup and Deliveries (VRPPD)}

-Other than the simplified situation where the service provider and the service destination share the same location, VRPPD is a more common problem setting in practical usage~\cite{min1989multiple}.
+Other than the simplified situation where the service provider and the service destination share the same location, VRPPD is a common setting in practical usage~\cite{min1989multiple}.
 For example, the driver for ride-sharing is supposed to first pick up the customer from the origination, and then send him to his destination.
 How to handle the relationship between different service provider-target pairs, i.e., pickup-delivery pairs, is of great challenge.
-Li et al.~\cite{li2021heterogeneous} \cite{li2021heterogeneous} proposes an attention-based structure by designing a special heterogeneous attention.
-They design several heterogeneous attention to leverage the different relations between customers within the static graph, including the pickup with paired-delivery, the pickup with other-deliveries, the pickup with other-pickups, and counter-wise if we switch the role of pickups and deliveries.